Preliminary Approval Granted in Landmark Class Action Led by NPR Against Computer Sciences Corporation

 Through skilled and creative advocacy, NPR reached an agreement with CSC whereby the company which manufactures the product, but does not write insurance, was required to make sweeping changes in the way the program is marketed and supported as well as making public disclosures about the program’s once secret use and function.
 The settlement class, if approved, will consist of the previously approved class members of twenty-four insurance group claimants who filed first-party bodily injury claims with their respective insurer.

-NPR Partners Cary Patterson and Michael Angelovich and associates Christopher Johnson and Chad Ihrig lead the litigation for NPR.
+NP Partners Cary Patterson and Michael Angelovich and associate Chad Ihrig led the litigation for NPR.